marcdanielfalsado/marcdanielfalsado/README.md

 - 🔭 I’m currently working on **myself**

-- 🌱 I’m currently learning **Devops**
+- 🌱 I’m currently learning **algo**

-- 👨‍💻 All of my projects are available at my site
+- 👨‍💻 All of my projects are available at my portfolio

 - 💬 Ask me about **Java, Python, PHP and NodeJS**